pip-services/pip-services-docs/content/en/python/elasticsearch/_index.md

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
-    The Elasticsearch module contains logging components with data storage on the Elasticsearch server.
+    The Elasticsearch module contains packages used to create Elasticsearch components, including logging components with data storage on the Elasticsearch server.
 ---